greenelab/deep-review/README.md

 * May 1: Any section not merged & ready for revisions gets dropped due to lack of completion.
 Invitations go out to contributing authors to approve the manuscript.
-* May 1 - 14: Revisions, flow, an clarity.
+* May 1 - 14: Revisions, flow, and clarity.
 * Final edits and author approval.
 Authors must approve by [Noon Eastern Time](https://time.is/ET) on May 17 to be included as co-authors.
 File a pull request to add the appropriate line to `author_contact_approval.md`